sethbassett/ubuntu-gis-utility/README.md

   3. (optional) source config-*.sh for the software if you want to alter the default configuration
   4. (optional) source any additional utility scripts

-If you want to intall R 4.x and Shiny-Server but leave Shiny-Server in its default configuration, you save a text file as myscript.sh that contains this:
+If you want to intall R 4.x and Shiny-Server but leave Shiny-Server in its default configuration, you would save the following as myscript.sh:
 ```
 #!/bin/bash